 - Fold Dough

 Lightly roll out the dough until it is flat, but still crumbly.
 Fold the dough once.
-Roll it out again, then fold over a second time.
+Roll it out again, then fold over 4 to 5 times to obtain nice layers.
+Roll out until you get a 3 to 4 inch thick dough.

 - Cut Out Biscuits